curl/everything-curl/libcurl-getinfo.md

     char *content_type;
     res = curl_easy_getinfo(curl, CURLINFO_CONTENT_TYPE, &content_type);

-but if you want to extract the local port number that was used in that
+If you want to extract the local port number that was used in that connection:
-connection:

     CURLcode res;
     long port_number;